cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 Group: `encryption`, `searchable encryption`, `masking` (`int32`, `int64` not supported for masking)

 Description: configures how AcraServer will replace the real type of data stored in the database with application's type.
+Encrypted fields are stored as blobs (binary data), but application doesn't want to work with blobs, it wants to work with integer or strings.

-Due to storing data as blobs, AcraServer allows change type on DB protocol level.
-After that binary data will look like Text/Integer/Binary data types for application.
+AcraServer allows changing data type on the database protocol level.
+AcraServer will encode decrypted data to a type suitable for the application: Text, Integer, Varchar, etc.

+**data_type_db_identifier** and **data_type** are interchangeable options.

 How AcraServer maps types from configuration file to DB specific type: